ayiezola/ayiezola.github.io/_posts/2026-03-09-Phishing-Page-Semakan-Tunai-Rahmah.md

 ### C. The "Smoking Gun": Telegram Bot Interception
 The most significant find was the exposure of the **Telegram Bot Token** (Figure 19).
 Analysis of the bot traffic revealed:
-1. **NRIC & Phone Numbers:** Real-time harvesting of Malaysian citizen data.
+1. **Name & Phone Numbers:** Real-time harvesting of Malaysian citizen data.
 2. **OTP Interception:** Active Man-in-the-Middle attacks on Telegram accounts.
 3. **Collateral Damage:** The bot was also used to harvest **TikTok credentials** (Figure 26) and **private images** (Figure 23), suggesting a broader identity theft operation.